Zirkonium88/AWS/README.md

 ## Cloudformation templates

-* If your interested in various examples of CloudFormation, look [here] (https://github.com/Zirkonium88/aws-cf-templates).
+* If your interested in various examples of CloudFormation, look [here](https://github.com/Zirkonium88/aws-cf-templates).
 It's a repo of one of my colleagues.

 ## Hosting Docker on AWS